 The primary advantage of actively managed funds is that a talented manager can potentially outperform over time and might be adept at navigating a difficult period such as a bear market.
 But you pay for that possibility in the form of higher fees and often worse tax efficiency.

-With index investing, you generally get much lower costs in terms of management fees and trading expenses, better tax efficiency, and performance that often ends up being better than that of many active managers.
+Index investing generally comes with much lower costs in terms of management fees and trading expenses.
+It’s also more tax efficient, and performance often ends up being better than that of many active managers.

 If you believe the stock market will generally rise over time, an index fund is the easiest and most direct way to get exposure.